Petrie Museum of Egyptian Archaeology: Significant holdings

 Limestone head of a king.
 Thought by Petrie to be Narmer, based on the similarity to the head of Narmer on the Narmer Palette.
 According to Trope, Quirke & Lacovara, the suggestion that it is Narmer is "unlikely".
 Alternatively, they suggest the Fourth Dynasty king Khufu.
 Stevenson also identifies it as Khufu.
 Charron identifies it as a king of the Thinite Period, but does not believe it can be assigned to any particular king.
 Wilkinson describes it as "probably Second Dynasty".

+This is a reconstructed glazed floral necklace with 8 rows of beads now in the Petrie Museum of London, Britain.
+It bears the cartouche of Tutankhamun.

 The museum contains over 80,000 objects and has been designated as a collection of national and international importance by the Arts Council England.

 There are significant holdings of Egyptian costume, including a piece of Egyptian linen from around 5000 BC, one of the earliest known, and the Tarkhan dress from the fourth millennium BC, the world's oldest known woven garment as of 2016.

 The collection also includes material from the Ptolemaic, Roman and Islamic periods.
 This includes Britain's largest collection of Roman period mummy portraits.

 There is a substantial archive held in the museum, including excavation records, correspondence and photographs relating to excavations led by Flinders Petrie.
 There are additionally documents relating to the distribution of finds from fieldwork to museums worldwide between 1887 and 1949.